 While there are certainly other considerations such as timing, the acid test couldn’t be simpler.
 Anyone can try it anytime or anywhere.
 If you pray and nothing happens, your prayer may well be ineffective.
 “That dog won’t hunt.”

 To understand this better, simply review the meanings of two words: effective and ineffective.

-Effective means producing a desired effect, an intended outcome or expected result.
+Effective means producing the desired effect, an intended outcome, or an expected result.
 When something is effective, it gets the job done.
 It is capable of exerting force or influence on the final outcome.

 Why are prayers so often ineffective?
 If the Father’s children are sincere and desire the best possible outcome, there is no reason to examine the motives of their hearts.
 Perhaps it has to do with the assumptions that His children make.

 Could it be that we assume that we know what is best in a given situation?
 Do we believe that we know what ought to happen?
 If so, do we pray and ask the Father to do what we think is right?
 Do we try to persuade the Father to execute our will?